-All vendors, suppliers, contractors and persons contacting the City for the purpose of selling any product or service to the City, or bidding on any City works, whether by competitive bid process or a discretionary contract, shall comply with the requirements of Chap.
-176, Tex.
-Loc.
-Gov't Code.
+All vendors, suppliers, contractors and persons contacting the city for the purpose of selling any product or service to the city, or bidding on any city works, whether by competitive bid process or a discretionary contract, shall comply with the requirements of V.T.C.A., Local Government Code ch.
+176.